pinnaclepaul007/FIFA_U21_Data_Cleaning_Task/README.md

 ![image](https://user-images.githubusercontent.com/105908253/226147115-018e15ea-5209-428c-9dc7-e92477cab41a.png)

 # PhotoURL, PlayerURL & Nationality:
-The ‘PhotoUrl’ and ‘PlayerUrl’ columns contains the players’ photo and full names embedded in its URL, while the ‘Nationality’ column contain the players country of origin.
-The decision to retain the ‘PhotoUrl & PlayerUrl’ column was based on the purpose of this challenge which was to clean the data.
+The ‘PhotoUrl’column and ‘PlayerUrl’ column contains the players’ photo and full names embedded in its URL, while the ‘Nationality’ column include the players country of origin.
+The decision to retain the ‘PhotoUrl & PlayerUrl’ column was based on the purpose of this challenge which is to clean the data.

 ![image](https://user-images.githubusercontent.com/105908253/226147150-7df4be7b-f4e5-4a95-bcca-f2c8a6652b84.png)

 # Age, OVA & POT:
 The ‘Age’ column contains the age of individual players.
 The column was converted to number data type.
 The Overall Players’ Analysis (OVA) and Players Potential (POT) column were converted to percentage as written in the data dictionary.
-A custom column was used to multiply the value by 0.01 (100) to give the answer in percentage.
+A custom column was created and the value divided by 100 to give the answer in percentage.

 ![image](https://user-images.githubusercontent.com/105908253/226147162-257d89a7-8214-438e-9da1-9190760a8127.png)